 The Surface Laptop 2 is the official upgrade to Microsoft’s first-ever Surface Laptop released about a year ago.
-And as expected of an upgrade, the Surface Laptop 2 comes with improved features and enhanced capabilities compared to its predecessor, particularly processor and performance-wise.
+It is also the predecessor of the Surface Laptop 3.
+And as expected of an upgrade, the laptop comes with improved features and enhanced capabilities compared to its predecessor, particularly processor and performance-wise.

 Microsoft Surface Laptop 2 Key Specifications

 - Dimensions — 12.13in x 8.79in x .57in (308.1 mm x 223.27 mm x 14.48 mm)

 - Display — 13.5-inch 2256 x 1504 pixel (201 PPI) PixelSense touchscreen with Corning Gorilla Glass 3

 - Storage — 128GB, 256GB, 512GB, or 1TB SSD

 - Battery life — Up to 14.5 hours of local video playback1

 - Processor — Intel Core 8th Gen i5 or i7

 - Cameras — 720p HD camera (front-facing) also for Windows Hello Face Authentication